 Our primary source of liquidity is cash provided by our operations and, historically, to a lesser extent, stock option exercises and ESPP purchases.
 On an annual basis, we have generated positive cash flows from operations since inception.
 Our ability to continue to increase cash flow from operations in the future will be, at least in part, dependent on continued improvement in global economic conditions.
+As of November 26, 2016, the Company had \$63.6 million of cash, cash equivalents and short-term investments.

-As of August 27, 2016, the Company had \$102.9 million of cash, cash equivalents and short-term investments.
-The Company has a \$3.0 million unsecured revolving credit facility with Bank of America (the Credit Agreement).
-The Credit Agreement allows the Company to choose the interest rate applicable to advances.
-The interest rate options are Bank of America s prime rate and a London Inter-Bank Offered Rate plus 2.25%.
-Interest, if any, is payable monthly.
-The Credit Agreement expires November 30, 2016, unless extended by the parties.
-The Company currently expects that the term of the Credit Agreement will be extended.
-As of August 27, 2016, the Company had approximately \$1.8 million available for borrowing under the terms of the Credit Agreement as we have directed Bank of America to issue approximately \$1.2 million of outstanding letters of credit for the benefit of third parties related to operating leases and guarantees.
-As of August 27, 2016, the Company was in compliance with the financial covenants in the Credit Agreement.
+In October 2016, we entered into a \$120 million Facility with Bank of America.
+The Facility is available for working capital and general corporate purposes, including acquisitions and stock repurchases.
+The Facility allows the Company to choose the interest rate applicable to advances.
+See Note 5 to the Consolidated Financial Statements for further information on the Facility.
+As of November 26, 2016, the Company had borrowed approximately \$58.0 million under the Facility and has directed Bank of America to issue approximately \$1.2 million of outstanding letters of credit for the benefit of third parties related to operating leases and guarantees.
+As of November 26, 2016, the Company was in compliance with the financial covenants in the Facility.